 The Master of Science in Operations Management (MSOM) is a program for professionals interested in expanding their ability to make decisions, manage resources, and execute projects in technical and service environments.

-Our CM, OM, and EET programs were recently accredited by ABET.
+Our CM, OM, and EET programs are fully accredited by ABET.
 See the news release.